alan-turing-institute/sqlsynthgen/docs/source/introduction.rst

 .. code-block:: console

-  $ sqlsynthgen create-generators --force
+  $ datafaker create-generators --force
-  $ sqlsynthgen create-data --num-passes 15
+  $ datafaker create-data --num-passes 15

 Now you can use ``psql --username tim fake_pagila`` to explore the data.